Jaynferrre/Quantitative-Gait-Analysis-for-Parkinson-s-Severity-Assesment/README.md

 - Currently, management relies on a combination of pharmacological treatments like Levodopa, surgical interventions such as Deep Brain Stimulation (DBS), and holistic care including nutrition and physiotherapy.
 - However, accurate tracking of these motor symptoms is crucial for effective management

+## Dataset
+- This balanced cohort of 166 participants includes 93 Parkinson’s patients and 73 healthy controls, age-matched at a mean of 66.3 years to strictly isolate pathology from aging.
+The dataset reflects the Hoehn & Yahr stages (1.5–3) and UPDRS scores
+- This study quantifies gait dynamics using Vertical Ground Reaction Force (VGRF) sensors.
+The data was collected using specialized insoles with eight sensors located under each foot, recording force measures at 100 samples per second

 ## Hypothesis
 Gait kinematic parameters (specifically gait speed and Timed Up and Go duration), when integrated with demographic factors (Age, BMI), serve as robust, non-invasive biomarkers for classifying the severity of Parkinson's Disease(Hoehn & Yahr stages)

+## Key Clinical Variables
+- The Hoehn & Yahr Scale provides a staging system for disease progression, ranging from 1 (mild, unilateral) to 5 (wheelchair-bound); our dataset largely focuses on early-to-moderate stages.
+- We also analyze the Unified Parkinson’s Disease Rating Scale (UPDRS), where higher scores indicate greater disability.
+- Functional mobility is captured via the Timed Up and Go (TUAG) test, measuring the time to stand, walk, and sit, where times exceeding 12 seconds suggest a high fall risk.
+- Gait Speed serves as a vital functional vital sign, often reduced significantly in the PD cohort.